Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 It may be just the right fit if you’re looking for a way to grow your net worth while always keeping an extra cushion in reserve for financial emergencies.

-In a nutshell, a certificate, often known as a CD (short for a certificate of deposit), is a type of savings account that pays a set interest rate when a fixed amount of money is invested over a specific period of time.
-Savers agree to keep their funds invested in a certificate for the full duration of its term, and in return, they’re guaranteed to receive interest at a specific rate for the duration of the term, even if overall interest rates trend down during that time.
+In summary, a certificate, often known as a CD is a type of savings account that pays a set interest rate when a fixed amount of money is invested over a specific period.
+Savers agree to keep their funds invested in a certificate for the entire term.
+In return, they’re guaranteed to receive interest at a specific rate for the term, even if overall interest rates trend down during that time.

 Certificates range in size, terms and interest rates.
-Common certificate terms last a minimum of 6 or 12 months, but they can last for up to five years or more.
-In general, the longer you agree to invest your funds, the higher the interest rate you’ll receive at the end of the certificate’s term.
+Standard certificate terms last at least 3 or 12 months but can last up to five years or more.
+Generally, the longer you agree to invest your funds, the higher the interest rate you’ll receive at the end of the certificate’s term.

-Certificate laddering works by taking one lump sum and investing it in multiple certificates – some short-term, some medium-term and some long-term – with staggered maturity dates, typically at equal intervals.
+Certificate laddering works by investing one lump sum in multiple certificates – some short-term, some medium-term and some long-term – with staggered maturity dates, typically at equal intervals.

 When the shortest-term certificate matures, you reinvest the funds from that certificate into a new one that matches the length of the longest-term certificate from the set you initially opened.
-In doing so, you get the benefit of interest rates while maintaining access to funds, as there’s consistently a certificate that’s approaching full term.
+In doing so, you benefit from interest rates while maintaining access to funds, as there’s consistently a certificate approaching full term.

 Pretend you have $20,000 stashed away in a simple savings account.
 You divide that cash into five equal portions and open certificates in 12-month intervals.
 In other words, you open five $4,000 certificates set to mature in 12, 24, 36, 48 and 60 months, respectively.